-As I stated earlier, I believe that demographics and inflation have a greater effect on the economy then any sitting president.
+As I stated earlier, I believe that demographics and inflation have a greater effect on the economy than any sitting president.
 I am not concerned that Trump will cause rising mortgage rates and bond yields or start a trade war in 2017.
-President elect Trump may make some deals to keep a few companies from moving jobs overseas, but to date he hasn’t threatened tax penalties for those who already have factories in other countries.
+President-elect Trump may make some deals to keep a few companies from moving jobs overseas, but to date, he hasn’t threatened tax penalties for those who already have factories in other countries.
 I go into more detail on the potential effects of the Trump presidency on manufacturing in a previous article and will not reiterate those points here.

 Logan Mohtashami is a financial writer and blogger covering the U.S. economy with a specialization in the housing market.
 Logan Mohtashami is a senior loan officer at AMC Lending Group, which has been providing mortgage services for California residents since 1987.
 Logan also tracks all economic data daily on his own facebook page https://www.facebook.com/Logan.Mohtashami